-Sweet and moist orange cake topped with tangy leftover cranberry sauce, this Orange Cranberry Upside Down Cake makes an easy dessert when entertaining over the holidays.
+Sweet and moist orange cake topped with tangy leftover cranberry sauce, this upside down orange cranberry cake makes an easy dessert when entertaining over the holidays.
 Find more olive oil cake recipes here.

 Did you know that leftover cranberry sauce will keep in the refrigerator for up to two weeks?
 This is because cranberries are highly acidic, which discourages bacteria growth.
 So odds are, you have some cranberry sauce leftover from Thanksgiving in your refrigerator right now.

 I’m sure you’ve had your fill of leftover turkey sandwiches.
 Or perhaps you made turkey noodle soup?
 Turkey quesadillas?
 You have plenty of ideas of what to do with leftover turkey, but what should you do with the leftover cranberry sauce?

 I have already shared my Leftover Cranberry Sauce Scones – oh so delicious.
 And today I am sharing another delight.
-Two classic flavor combinations, orange and cranberry, come together in this very moist Orange Cranberry Upside Down Cake.
+Two classic flavor combinations, orange and cranberry, come together in this very moist upside down orange cranberry cake.